IPCS INCHEM Home

 TRIGLYCIDYL ISOCYANURATE ICSC: 1274

-WHITE POWDER OR GRANULE.
+WHITE POWDER OR GRANULES

 Dust explosion possible if in powder or granular form, mixed with air.